caddyserver/website/src/docs/markdown/running.md

 # Keep Caddy Running

-While Caddy can be run successfully by directly using its [Command Line Interface](/docs/command-line), there are numerous advantages to using a service manager to keep it running, such as ensuring it starts back up when the system boots, and to capture stdout/stderr logging.
+While Caddy can be run directly with its [command line interface](/docs/command-line), there are numerous advantages to using a service manager to keep it running, such as ensuring it starts automatically when the system reboots and to capture stdout/stderr logs.

 - [Linux Service](#linux-service)